patronasxdxd/dev/README.md

 mechanism along with algorithmically adjusted fees guarantee a minimum stablecoin value of USD 1.

-A liquidation mechanism based on incentivized stability deposits and a redistribution cycle from riskier to safer troves provides stability at a much lower collateral ratio than current systems.
+A liquidation mechanism based on incentivized stability deposits and a redistribution cycle from riskier to safer vaults provides stability at a much lower collateral ratio than current systems.
 Stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.